 The aim of the Welcome Group is to encourage persons new to the area, to become members of the parish community.
 The group will act as an initial contact via the new parishioners registers at St Bernard’s, St Catherine’s and St Martin’s, arrange distribution of information and organize welcome gatherings and functions.
-Please contact Pastoral Minister – Volunteers: Mrs Debbie James in the parish office Tuesdays & Thursdays.
+Please contact the Parish Office.

-All crafters and ‘would be crafters’ are welcome to join in on Tuesdays between 10 am and 2 pm in the Upper Mt Gravatt Wishart Parish Community Centre.
+All crafters and ‘would be crafters’ are welcome to join in on 2nd and 4th Tuesdays between 10am and 12noon in the St Bernard’s Community Centre.

-Bring along a craft project, lunch and a cup.
-Tea, coffee and good company will be provided.
+Bring along a craft project and own morning tea (no shared food).
+Tea, coffee (BYO cup) and good company will be provided.
 Contact Rae Hurrell 3349 4777.